marcosh/marcosh.github.io/_posts/2021-10-27-ddd-state-machines.markdown

 - interact with the external world
 - according to the response received from the external world, emit a new command

 For example, a policy could be used to model a payment system interacting with an external gateway.
 A policy `PaymentPolicy` could receive an event `PaymentRequested` and react to it by asking the remote gateway to process the actual payment.
-According to the response of the gateway, positive or negative, the policy can emit a `PaymentCompleted` or a `PaymentFailed` event.
+According to the response of the gateway, positive or negative, the policy can emit a `CompletePayment` or a `FailPayment` command.

 For the ones who care about typing, to allow such behaviour, we need to generalize a bit our `Mealy` type, so that it allows performing generic side effects.
 We could define a type